 Check out our most recent Parent & Family presentation here.

 Top 10: Tips for Parents

 - 1. Assist in the planning process.
 Use our Get Started page for an overview of the process and read advice from Northeastern students that have moved off campus.
 There are many decisions to make, including a budget, neighborhoods, and roommates to name a few.
 Ask your student questions to learn what type of place they are looking for and to understand their priorities.
 Take this time to share your priorities, concerns, and budget guidelines (you will be asked to co-sign, see below).
 There can be many pitfalls in the apartment search process.
 Help your student avoid problems by staying involved in the process.

-- 2. Become familiar with Off Campus Student Services resources.
+- 2. Become familiar with Off Campus Housing and Support Services resources.
 Explore our website resources including information on landlord and tenant rights an

 - 3. See it Before You Sign It!
 All students on a lease should see the apartment in person before signing the contract.
 Parents and co-signors should also have access to view the apartment via Skype, face-time, or have your student take pictures during their visit.
 Make sure all roommates and parents involved have had the chance to see the apartment and have their questions answered.
 Use our the Apartment Hunting Checklist as a guide.
 Can’t visit in person?
 Consider having a friend, roommate, or relative nearby check it out.
 Or request that a realtor do a live video walk through with you via Skype.

 - 4. Know the “No More Than 4” Ordinance.
 Boston has an undergraduate zoning ordinance that limits the number of undergraduates that can live together to prevent overcrowding.
 No more than 4 undergraduates may live in an apartment.
 All students residing in the unit, must be on the lease to be protected by Boston tenant law.
 Any one not on the lease is not protected and could be evicted.